 How Hybrid-Electric Vehicles Work?

-Hybrid electric cars work by charging the battery through regenerative braking and by the internal combustion engine, and not by directly plugging in the vehicle to charge the batteries.
+Hybrid electric cars work by charging the battery through regenerative braking and by the internal combustion engine, and not only by directly plugging in the vehicle to charge the batteries.

-Hybrid electric cars work through the use of different key components, and some of them are: The auxiliary battery, which provides electricity to start the car before engaging the traction battery;
+- The auxiliary battery: It provides electricity to start the car before engaging the traction battery;

-Regenerate braking
+Regenerate Braking

 The electric motor powers the vehicle as well as resists its motion.
 When you apply the brakes to slow down, this resistance slows down the wheel and simultaneously recharges the batteries.

-Dual power
+Dual Power

-Automatic start/shutoff
+Automatic Start/Shutoff

 A hybrid car is best defined as a vehicle that has an engine that can switch between fossil fuel and an alternate fuel source.
 On the other hand, there are electric cars that use rechargeable batteries and have their advantages and disadvantages.